-Firmware update can also be triggered remotely from a trusted Push Server in the internal network of the medical supplier.
+Firmware update can also be triggered remotely from a trusted Push Server in the internal network of the medical supplier/Signature user.
 The TOE allows initiating batch signatures for the creation of more than one signature at a time without providing the PIN for each signature process.
 Batch signature is a functionality of the signing card.

-In addition to the cryptographic identity of the TOE, the TOE stores a shared secret which is generated by the connector and transferred to the TOE during the pairing process of TOE and connector.
+In addition to the cryptographic identity of the TOE, the TOE stores a shared secret which is generated by the connector/SAC and transferred to the TOE during the pairing process of TOE and connector/SAC.
 This shared secret is not stored in the SM-KT, but in a separate storage area of the TOE.
-As the SM-KT might be removed and placed into another card terminal, the shared secret is necessary to ensure that communication to the connector is performed using the already paired card terminal (the TOE).
+As the SM-KT might be removed and placed into another card terminal, the shared secret is necessary to ensure that communication to the connector/SAC is performed using the already paired card terminal (the TOE).
 The whole identity of the TOE is therefore represented by the SM-KT certificate AND the shared secret.
 Please note that as part of the pairing process, there are three processes:

-Please note that the SM-KT is only responsible for the core functions of the asymmetric cryptography (RSA) and for random number generation.
-The TOE will be responsible for negotiating the session with the connector and for encryption/decryption using a symmetric AES key.
-More details can be found in [7] and the following chapters.

-- Initial pairing:

-- This provides a logical connection from the perspective of the connector by using shared secret between card terminal and SM-KT

-- Review of pairing- information:

-The connector checks as a second step of authentication, if the card terminal is in the possession of the shared secret after establishing the TLS connection.
+- Initial pairing: This provides a logical connection from the perspective of the connector/SAC by using shared secret between card terminal and SM-KT - Review of pairing- information: The connector/SAC checks as a second step of authentication, if the card terminal is in the possession of the shared secret after establishing the TLS connection. - Maintenance-pairing: Announcement of a new connector/SAC certificate on the card terminal by using a known shared secret.

-Maintenance-pairing:

-Announcement of a new connector certificate on the card terminal by using a known shared secret.
 Please see [7]) for further information on the pairing process.

+In addition to [7] and [PP] the TOE provides a restricted VPN Client for optional establishment of a single VPN tunnel to a remote VPN gateway in front of a remote connector/SAC.
+The usage of the VPN client is restricted and dedicated only to secure state condition and to be additionally used for the network connectivity.
+The VPN tunnel relies on IPsec over IPv4 and is completely transparent for the remote connector/SAC.
+Please note that the mentioned establishment of a single VPN tunnel is not part of the TSF.

 The TOE is also able to send/receive a PIN to/from a remote card terminal.
-This communication is routed via the connector.
-The connector never sees the PIN in clear text, as the authorized cards (SMC-B, HPC) in the local and the remote card terminal are used to encrypt/decrypt the PIN.
+This communication is routed via the connector/SAC.
+The connector/SAC never sees the PIN in clear text, as the authorized cards (SMC-B, HPC) in the local and the remote card terminal are used to encrypt/decrypt the PIN.
+In this SAC operation still all SFRs are valid.